The WASPI Women Fight On — Why It Matters to Us at 60+

 What is the WASPI campaign about?

 WASPI stands for Women Against State Pension Inequality.
 It represents women born in the 1950s who say they were not given enough notice when the UK government raised their state pension age from 60 to 65 and then to 66.
-The campaign calls for fair redress, often referred to as WASPI women compensation, for the financial and emotional impact of this change.

 Will WASPI women receive compensation?